ovh/docs/pages/platform/ai/app_tuto_01_gradio_sketch_recognition/guide.en-au.md

 > [!warning]
 >
-> The shared registry of AI Apps should only be used for testing purpose.
+> The shared registry of AI Apps should only be used for testing purposes.
 Please consider attaching your own Docker registry.
 More information about this can be found [here](https://docs.ovh.com/au/en/publiccloud/ai/training/add-private-registry/).
 >

 Find the address of your shared registry by launching this command: